Tax Clinic 2018

 For each additional dependant you have, add $2,500 to the maximum family income.

 International Students: International students are welcome and encouraged to file a tax return even if they don't have any income!
-We don't need to see your ID, but we will walk you through the process of getting an Individual Tax Number (ITN) if you're a first-time filer!
+We will walk you through the process of getting an Individual Tax Number (ITN) if you're not eligible for a Social Insurance Number (SIN) and don't already have an ITN.

 International Taxes: We cannot prepare tax returns for other countries at this time (eg. US tax returns for students that had co-op in the US).
 However, if you bring your completed foreign tax return, we may be able to complete the Canadian return.